ncsu-csc512-project/part1-submission/README.md

 └── README.md
 ```

+> [!NOTE]
-Things to lookout for when running the pass:
+> Things to lookout for when running the pass:
-- Make sure [nlohmann-json](https://github.com/nlohmann/json) is installed
+> - Make sure [nlohmann-json](https://github.com/nlohmann/json) is installed
-- Make sure the LLVM include dir and [nlohmann-json](https://github.com/nlohmann/json) include dir are included in `BranchPointerPass/CMakeLists.txt`
+> - Make sure the LLVM include dir and [nlohmann-json](https://github.com/nlohmann/json) include dir are included in `BranchPointerPass/CMakeLists.txt`

 ## Prerequisites